This site is intended for a US audience Non-US Residents For Patients and Caregivers

 BPA for CTEPH

-Percutaneous balloon pulmonary angioplasty (BPA) may be an option for some patients who are not eligible for pulmonary thromboendarterectomy (PTE) surgery or have recurrent/persistent pulmonary hypertension following PTE.1 BPA is an emerging technique and should be reserved for expert centers with extensive training and experience.2
+Percutaneous balloon pulmonary angioplasty (BPA) may be an option for some patients who are not eligible for pulmonary thromboendarterectomy (PTE) surgery or have recurrent/persistent pulmonary hypertension following PTE.1 BPA has become an established treatment for such patients but should be reserved for expert centers with extensive training and experience.2,3

-BPA opens obstructed vessels or widens stenotic lesions using a catheter-based intervention in order to restore pulmonary blood flow.1,2
+BPA opens obstructed vessels or widens stenotic lesions using a catheter-based intervention in order to restore pulmonary blood flow.1

 • Hemodynamics